Tim-Ng/ControlAltHack/README.md

  to be stored and used later on.  \
  Using a scene controller allows the program to switch scenes easily.

+# Added Main Page
+Button to change scene to main_page,infopage1,ChooseLevel,GameScene and to mute or unmute music.

 # Add High Score Controller
 These classes are modified from "Auther:Shaddix" which is available from [this link](http://forum.codecall.net/topic/50071-ystem/) . \
 The high score controller includes 2 classes "HighscoreManager" and "Score".\